Do you know the RunOnce key in the registry? If you do not know we will talk about it below, after we see what it does.

 But any malware could do the same.
 He could just pass his orders there.
 This would not be a big problem if RunOnce ran a command at startup and then deleted it automatically.

-But Microsoft seems to have published since 2018, a with more information about the Run and RunOnce keys.
-From before, the value of the RunOnce key is cleared before the command line is executed.
+But Microsoft seems to have published by 2018, a website with more information about the Run and RunOnce keys.
+By default, the RunOnce key value is deleted before the command line is executed.

 But Microsoft says:

 You can add the name of a RunOnce value with an exclamation mark (!)
 To postpone deleting the value until after the command is executed.
-Without the exclamation mark, the relevant it will not run the next time o is started you if the RunOnce operation fails.
+Without the exclamation mark, the program will not run the next time your computer starts if RunOnce fails.

 There is even one option that malicious users will love.
 If you add an asterisk (*) before the name of a value it will run the command in RunOnce instead of ignoring it in safe mode.